 9. A balmy climate invites the people of Lisbon to enjoy their nights on the streets.
 No weekend in the city is complete without bar-hopping in the neighborhoods of Bairro Alto and Cais do Sodré -- everyone buys a drink inside and stays chatting by the door or on the street, before moving to another bar to repeat the dose.

 10. The younger generation in Lisbon speaks English quite well, so you won’t have a problem communicating.
 Still, learn a few basic words in Portuguese: “obrigado” is “thank you” (never use “gracias” — you’re not in Spain!), “bom dia” is “good morning”, “boa tarde” is ”good afternoon,” “boa noite” is “good evening/night,” and “fala inglês?” is “do you speak English?”

 Everything you need to plan your visit to Lisbon is on this website.
-It provides useful and entirely independent information from locals and travel experts, not associated with or sponsored by any local organization or institution.
+It provides useful tips and information from locals and travel experts, not associated with or sponsored by any local business, organization or institution -- it’s entirely independent and unbiased.
 However, if you still have any questions when you’re in the city, pass by the official tourism office, which is located in the main square, Praça do Comércio.
 Another tourist office is found in Restauradores Square, also offering information about other destinations in Portugal.